 If there are some changes to the credit report such as a new account being opened or evidence of a new request for credit, you’ll need to document and explain these changes in writing.
 Even if you applied for an automobile loan but decided now’s not the time for a new car, that initial request for credit will show up on your credit report and your lender will want to know whether or not you have a new car payment that you didn’t have when you first applied.

 Second, work closely with your loan officer and respond quickly.
 The closing date on your sales contract is looming and when your loan officer asks for something, provide it.
 This is especially true when submitting your initial documentation.
 You’ll be provided a list of what is needed early on so don’t waste time gathering this information.
 Get your documentation to your loan officer as quickly as possible.

 You might also expect additional requests for more information after your loan has been submitted and preapproved.
 These requests are referred to as “loan conditions” and as the name implies means you have a loan approval “on condition” that certain things are provided and met.

-A prior to document condition is something that your lender needs more clarification on before ordering your loan documents.
-These type of condition means a loan approval isn’t a sure thing until other questions are answered.
+A prior-to-document condition is something that your lender needs more clarification on before ordering your loan documents.
+This type of condition means a loan approval isn’t a sure thing until other questions are answered.
 However, don’t be alarmed when your loan officer comes back to you asking for more information.
 Most loans that ultimately get approved have a number of loan conditions.
 It’s rare for a loan to go from an initial approval straight to funding without additional documentation or clarification.

 Questions about the process, or want to learn how to apply?
 Please call us 7 days a week at 800-962-0677 or just submit the Quick Contact form on this page for expedited service.